Table of Contents

 Some workers do not have the skills necessary to work in the manufacturing or service sector.
 They are also unable to acquire new skills because problems such as education and retraining programs are unavailable.
 Finally, they can become structurally unemployed.

-Cyclical unemployment occurs when the economy produces less than its potential output, as occurs during a recession.
-Businesses cannot make full use of their production capacity.
-If, for example, a company uses 100 workers to operate a production machine, now they only use 90 workers.
+Cyclical unemployment occurs when the economy produces less than its potential output, as during a recession.
+Businesses cannot fully use their production capacity.
+If, for example, a company used to use 100 workers to operate a production machine, now it only uses 90 workers.

 During a recession, aggregate demand slumps due to the gloomy outlook for household income.
-In response to these conditions, businesses cut production and reduce labor.
+Businesses respond by cutting production and reducing labor.

 If they are producing at full capacity, it will only increase the pressure on profitability.
 Supply will exceed demand, pushing down prices.

 Conversely, during expansion, the economy is headed for full employment.
-Aggregate demand increases.
-That encourages businesses to increase production and recruit workers.
+Aggregate demand increases, encouraging businesses to increase production and recruit workers.
 Businesses operate at near full production capacity, absorbing all available qualified workers.

 Long story short, cyclical unemployment is due to insufficient aggregate demand (also called demand-deficient unemployment).
 Unemployment is high because businesses are cutting production.